readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 ------------------------------------

 The ``.readthedocs.yaml`` file should be placed in the top-most directory of your project's repository.

-Add a new file with the exact name ``.readthedocs.yaml`` in the repository's root directory.
-We will get to the contents of the file in a moment.
+We will get to the contents of the file in the next steps.

 Getting started with a template